Bounty-Team/Bounty-Team.github.io/_posts/2021-02-22-PostgreSQL-From-no-authorization-to-high-privilege-command-execution.md

 ---
-title: PostgreSQL From no authorization to high privilege command execution
+title: PostgreSQL: From no authorization to high privilege command execution
 description: Cause of PostgreSQL Improper Configuration Vulnerability: As a matter of fact, it is mainly caused by improper administrator configuration.
 categories:
  - RedTeam Skill